Silla: Military

 The early Silla military was built around a small number of Silla royal guards designed to protect royalty and nobility and in times of war served as the primary military force if needed.
-Due to the frequency of conflicts between Baekje and Goguryeo as well as Yamato Japan, Silla created six local garrisons one for each district.
+Due to the frequency of conflicts between Paekche and Goguryeo as well as Yamato Japan, Silla created six local garrisons one for each district.
 The royal guards eventually morphed into "sworn banner" or Sodang units.
 In 625 another group of Sodang was created.
 Garrison soldiers were responsible for local defense and also served as a police force.

 A number of Silla's greatest generals and military leaders were Hwarang (equivalent to the Western knights or chevaliers).
 Originally a social group, due to the continuous military rivalry between the Three Kingdoms of Korea, they eventually transformed from a group of elite male aristocratic youth into soldiers and military leaders.
 Hwarang were key in the fall of Goguryeo (which resulted in the unification of the Korean peninsula under Unified Silla) and the Silla–Tang Wars, which expelled Tang forces in the other two Korean kingdoms.

 Silla is known to have operated crossbows called the Cheonbono that was said to have had a range of one thousand steps and a special pike unit called the Jangchang-Dang to counter enemy cavalry.
 In particular, Silla's crossbows were prized by Tang China due to its excellent functions and durability.
-Silla would later employ special crossbow units against its Korean counterparts such as Goguryeo and Baekje, as well as the Tang dynasty during the Silla–Tang War.
+Silla would later employ special crossbow units against its Korean counterparts such as Goguryeo and Paekche, as well as the Tang dynasty during the Silla–Tang War.
 The pike unit, called Changchangdang that would later be known as the Bigeum Legion as part of the Nine Legions and which was consisted of Silla folks, had a special purpose to counter the Göktürks cavalries operated by the Tang army during the Silla-Tang War.